FreedomBen/breakout71/Readme.md

 - show stats on end screen compared to other runs
 - handle back bouton in menu
 - more levels : famous simple games, letters, fruits, animals
+- icons for upgrades and level
+- remind users of what they have already picked.
+Maybe show all upgrades, disabled except the offered ones ?

 ## Other ideas